RickStrahl/BlogPosts/2018-03/Creating-a-generic-Markdown-Page-Handler-in-ASP.NET-Core/CreatingAGenericMarkdownPageHandlerInAspNetCore.md

 ### Implementing Markdown Page Handling as Middleware
 So lets look at the actual implementation of the Markdown Middleware.

 The primary job of the middleware is to figure out whether an incoming request is a Markdown request by checking the URL.
-If the request is to an `.md` Markdown file, the middleware effectively rewrites the request URL and routes it to a custom, well-known Controller endpoint that is provided as part of this component library.
+If the request is to an `.md` Markdown file, the middleware effectively rewrites the request URL and routes it to a custom, well-known Controller endpoint that is provided as part of this component library (full code [on GitHub](https://github.com/RickStrahl/Westwind.AspNetCore/blob/master/Westwind.AspNetCore.Markdown/MarkdownPageProcessorMiddleware/MarkdownPageProcessorMiddleware.cs))

 ```csharp
 public class MarkdownPageProcessorMiddleware